Xieons-Gaming-Corner/Atmosphere1.9.5_Switch_CFW/README.md

 * Fusée: First-stage Loader, responsible for loading and validating stage 2 (custom TrustZone) plus package2 (Kernel/FIRM sysmodules), and patching them as needed.
 This replaces all functionality normally in Package1loader/NX Bootloader.
 * Exosphère: Customized TrustZone, to run a customized Secure Monitor
-* Thermosphère: EL2 EmuNAND support, i.e. backing up and using virtualized/redirected NAND images
+* Thermosphère: EL2 EmuNAND support, i.e., backing up and using virtualized/redirected NAND images
 * Stratosphère: Custom Sysmodule(s), both Rosalina style to extend the kernel/provide new features, and of the loader reimplementation style to hook important system actions
 * Troposphère: Application-level Horizon OS patches, used to implement desirable CFW features